Girl with Grey Eyes

-Girl with Green Eyes (French: La fille aux yeux gris) is a 1945 French drama film directed by Jean Faurez and starring Fernand Ledoux, Paul Bernard and Claude Génia.
+Girl with Grey Eyes (French: La fille aux yeux gris) is a 1945 French drama film directed by Jean Faurez and starring Fernand Ledoux, Paul Bernard and Claude Génia.
 It was shot at the Photosonor Studios in Paris.
 The film's sets were designed by the art director René Moulaert.
 It recorded admissions in France of 1,796,910.

 Synopsis

 In a small mountain village, a number of past secrets emerge to threaten the harmony of the moment.
 Meanwhile a love affair takes place between Catherine and a young doctor.